Instituto-Atlantico/janus/README.md

 ./bin/janus-cli_linux_amd64 deploy remote --agent-port 8001 --agent-name demo -H pi@192.168.0.2
 ```

-The aries agent will be available at port 8001 and the admin page at port 8002, such as http://192.168.0.2:8002
+The Aries agent will be available at port 8001 and the admin page at port 8002, such as http://192.168.0.2:8002

-## How to deploy an agent locally via Ubuntu terminal
+## How to deploy an agent locally via the Ubuntu terminal

 To deploy locally you can run, but it will only be able to communicate with other local agents.